 And it doesn’t even need to be difficult.
 In fact Ganttic’s home country of Estonia has completely cut out paper in its government and administrative practices, and our company has similarly followed suit.
 Migrating to the cloud and online management systems can help reduce the amount of paper that’s wasted and save a few trees in the process.

+So one simple tip all offices can get on board with for a greener office is cutting back on their paper usage.
 Project manager Molly Beran has her own tips for those looking to use less paper.

 “One of my biggest practices in sustainable project management is trying to be as paperless as possible.
 So, when I facilitate a meeting, I make an effort to put together slide decks or documents that display easily on a large screen, and that look good on mobile devices for execs or other attendees who are interacting with content that way.